 Mass Migration:

 In my opinion, mass migration is the political issue of our era.
-People ask me often why I post and talk about it so much instead of just focusing on finance and markets.
-Well, because I enjoy America and the West.
-I want them to continue.
-Mass migration is much larger and more consequential than any tax rate or healthcare debate.
-This has become exceedingly clear in the last few years and it is largely responsible for the reelection of Donald Trump (the most unpopular American politician in history just a couple of years ago).
+It is much larger and more consequential than any tax rate or healthcare debate.
+This has become exceedingly clear in just the last few years and it is largely responsible for the reelection of Donald Trump (the most unpopular American politician in history just a couple of years ago).
 It has also caused the political pendulum to swing across the West, with support of right-wing, anti-immigration candidates surging.
 Unfortunately, mass migration partnered with the current popular concept of “Multiculturalism” is the perfect storm and presents a fatal threat to America and the West.

 Take a look at the charts below.
 They represent foreign mass migration into America, Canada, and the UK over several decades: